nixworks/public/news/2010/06/20/2010-fifa-world-cup-the-managing-director-of-the-french-football-federation-jean-louis-valentin-quits-after-the-france-national-football.md

 ### [2010-06-20](/news/2010/06/20/index.md)

-# 2010 FIFA World Cup.
-The managing director of the French Football Federation, Jean-Louis Valentin, quits after the France national football team participates in a public row with him and then a boycott during the 2010 FIFA World Cup in South Africa.
+# 2010 FIFA World Cup: The managing director of the French Football Federation, Jean-Louis Valentin, quits after the France national football team participates in a public row with him and then a boycott during the 2010 FIFA World Cup in South Africa.

 Nigeria midfielder Sani Kaita has revealed he received death threats via e-mail after his sending-off in the 2-1 Group B defeat to Greece.